FAQ

 - SPI displays (with proper configuration)

 Display sizes: HelixScreen auto-detects the best layout for your display.
-800x480, 1024x600, and 1920x480 (ultrawide) are fully supported.
+800x480 and 1024x600 are fully supported.
 480x320 displays will run but may have layout overlap issues — improved small-screen support is ongoing.

 Display rotation: All three binaries (main, splash, watchdog) support 0°, 90°, 180°, and 270° rotation via config or command line.
+Rotating a portrait panel to landscape (what the Creality K2 does) is well-trodden; leaving it in portrait and using the portrait layout is the alpha path described above.

 If you test on hardware not listed above, please let us know your results!